 The City of Alexandria is committed to making that sure all residents are counted in the 2020 Census.
 An accurate count ensures that Alexandria residents are fairly represented in federal and state government, and that Alexandria's communities get their fair share of federal resources for the next ten years.

 Since 2000, the City of Alexandria has supported the U.S. Census Bureau’s data collection activities by establishing a Complete Count Committee.
 Complete Count Committees are local organizations that encourage local residents to participate in the Census.

 For 2020, the Alexandria Complete Count Committee will encourage all residents to participate in the 2020 Census.
 They will focus extra attention on engaging Alexandria communities that have historically been undercounted.
 These groups include racial and ethnic minority groups, renters, children under the age of 5, communities in Arlandria, and communities in the West End.

-The Complete Count Committee welcomes Alexandria residents, businesses, and organizations are encouraged to participate in Census outreach efforts.
+The Complete Count Committee welcomes Alexandria residents, businesses, and organizations to participate in Census outreach efforts.